vadim-vic/Signal-separation/README.md

 \text{shift} =\mathop{\arg\min}\|\hat{\mathbf{c}}-\mathbf{c}\|^2.
 ```

-The figure shows the result of self-modeling.
 ![An example of the centrois](/latex/fig_cluster.png)
-*After the self-modeling regression, twelve different transmissions became similar (imaginary part is shown).*
+* The figure shows the result of self-modeling (imaginary part).
+After the self-modeling regression, twelve different transmissions became similar.*

 Briefly, *self-modeling unifies the signal shape* of the I/Q data.
 It makes it a tool to analyze the signal mixtures.